 I’m not quite a science nerd: let’s say I’m nerd-adjacent.
 But nerddom isn’t necessary to be amazed by the sheer wonderment of space, let alone the beauty of the night sky.

-This weekly show is a conversation on and around a set topic between Fraser Cain, publisher of Universe Today, and astronomer Pamela Gay.
-I always learn something new, but beyond that, this channel is like listening in on smart friends talking about a fascinating subject!
-They take a break every summer, so if you look for them then, you might have to catch up on older episodes until they return in the fall.
+This weekly show is a conversation between Fraser Cain, publisher of Universe Today, and astronomer Pamela Gay on and around a set topic.
+I always learn something new, but beyond that, this channel is like listening in on extremely smart friends talking about a fascinating subject.
+They take a break every summer and for a few weeks over Christmas, so if you look for them then, you might have to catch up on older episodes until they return.

 Weekly Space Hangout

-This show, also hosted by Fraser Cain (try not to think about Frasier Crane), features 2 to 4 guests for a lengthy conversations about the latest news about space: the research, the astronomical events, and more.
+This show, also hosted by Fraser Cain (try not to think about Frasier Crane), features a small handful of guests for a lengthy conversations about the latest news about space: the research, the astronomical events, and more.

 Adjacent to the astronomy channels, this channel is more about astrophotography.
-This is a new find for me: an clever, unassuming guy in the UK who loves astrophotography, is quite good at explaining it, and takes us along as he experiments with getting good shots.
-His editing is awesome, with the occasional cameo by a plastic bunny and great (sometimes comical) use of music by a musician buddy.
+This is a clever, unassuming guy in the UK, “Mr. Biscuit.”
+He has a subtle sense of humor and loves astrophotography, is quite good at explaining it, and takes us along as he experiments with getting good shots.
+His video editing is awesome, with the occasional cameo by a plastic bunny named Bunny, and great (sometimes comical) use of music by his musician buddy Riktenstein.

 - The YouTube Channel